rancilio-pid/clevercoffee/README.md

 1. Safetly toogle added to shutdown heater on sensor malfunction (TEMPSENSORRECOVERY)
 1. Many useful functions to be used internally getAverageTemperature(), pastTemperatureChange() + updateTemperatureHistory())

+# Sample bleeding edge performance
+- You can use the mqtt interface to export live data for monitoring purposes as can be seen in this [Grafana Dashboard](https://snapshot.raintank.io/dashboard/snapshot/lYe7XigrehSfVsvAWYifEwd2d5hNC0dl).

 # ATTENTION:
 - This software is tested thoroughly with the pid-only hardware solution on Silvia 5e, and with a permanently run full-hardware solution on an 10 year old Silvia.
 Also a 10 year old Gaggia Classic is tested successfully.
 I am grateful for any further feedback.
 - Please monitor our maschine's temperature closely the first few run times.
 The muti-state pid controller should never lead to temperatures greater than 5 degress above setpoint!